PamalM/UBCORB/README.md

 *Please note, this project is also a submission for a COSC 341 - Human Computer Interaction Assignment.*

 **To execute the project, please either download (.zip) or clone the repository into Android Studio.
-The development was executing using the Pixel API 28, but also is optimized for the Pixel 3 API 28; However, with the help of constraints, the application should be optimized to run on most android devices.**
+The development was executed using the Pixel API 28, but also is optimized for the Pixel 3 API 28; However, with the help of constraints, the application should be optimized to run on most android devices.**